karatelabs/karate/README.md

 If you are new to programming or test-automation, refer to the options for [IDE support](https://github.com/karatelabs/karate/wiki/IDE-Support) and the [official IntelliJ plugin](https://plugins.jetbrains.com/plugin/19232-karate) is recommended.
 Other options are the [quickstart](#quickstart) or the [standalone executable](karate-netty#standalone-jar).

 If you *don't* want to use Java, you have the option of just downloading and extracting the [ZIP release](https://github.com/intuit/karate/wiki/ZIP-Release).
 Try this especially if you don't have much experience with programming or test-automation.
-We recommend that you use the [Karate extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=kirkslota.karate-runner) - and with that, JavaScript, .NET and Python programmers will feel right at home.
+We recommend that you use the [Karate extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=karatelabs.karate) - and with that, JavaScript, .NET and Python programmers will feel right at home.

-Visual Studio Code can be used for Java (or Maven) projects as well.
-One reason to use it is the excellent [*debug support* that we have for Karate](https://twitter.com/KarateDSL/status/1167533484560142336).
+Both the official Visual Studio Code and IntelliJ plugins support step-through debugging of Karate tests.

 ## Maven
 All you need is available in the [`karate-core`](https://search.maven.org/artifact/com.intuit.karate/karate-core) artifact.
 You can run tests with this [directly](#parallel-execution), but teams can choose the JUnit variant (shown below) that pulls in JUnit 5 and [slightly improves the in-IDE experience](https://stackoverflow.com/a/65578167/143475).